j-woodlee/ALCOASSR/README.md

 ## Convert XLSM to XLSX Documentation

-Basic structure:
+Structure:
   node ./convertXLSMtoXLSX.js \<agency\> \<year\> \<month\>

 ## Development Environment / Installation

+Optional:
       First, install Git.
 Git is a command line utility developed by Linus Torvalds (creator of Linux) to manage code repositories.
 The download for windows can be found here: https://gitforwindows.org/.
       The install wizard will have a lot of options, it really doesn't matter for the most part what you choose (and it can be changed later) but make sure it can be accessed via windows Powershell.
 Meaning, by opening Powershell and running \"git --version\" you actually see a version number rather than an error.

+Essential:
-Then, install Node.js.
+      Install Node.js.
 Node.js is a Javascript framework with a nice package manager which gives you access to a bunch of different functionality (like working with excel and PDFs). https://nodejs.org/en/ Just go through the wizard there really are not any weird options.

-Those are the only things you need to download.

-Open Powershell and navigate to a directory of your choice where you can store code (use the \"cd\" command to change directories).
+Once you have node downloaded, open Powershell and navigate to a directory of your choice where you can store code (use the \"cd\" command to change directories).

-Then clone this repo by running the command:  \"git clone https://github.com/j-woodlee/ALCOASSR.git"
+Then clone this repo by running the command:  \"git clone https://github.com/j-woodlee/ALCOASSR.git" (or if you don't have git just copy convertXLSMtoXLSX.js to your computer manually)

-Move into the repository by running \"cd ALCOASSR\"
+Move into the repository by running \"cd ALCOASSR\" (or move into the directory where you put convertXLSMtoXLSX.js)

 You can now simply run the script by typing: \"node ./convertXLSMtoXLSX.js Alameda 2018 10\" (or insert whatever parameters you want)

-This script will make the new parcelized file in the P drive (in the test directory for now) depending on parameters.
+The script will take in files from P:\\Permits List\\Files Received From Unit Supervisors\\ and write the output .xlsx file to P:\\Permits List\\Upload Files\\Testing\\

 ## Script Logic